 Designed primarily for professionals and content creators, the Dell UltraSharp UP3221Q is a VESA DisplayHDR 1000 certified 3840 x 2160 UHD resolution monitor.
 It comes factory calibrated to deliver true-to-life visuals with consistent brightness and color.
 With the monitor’s built-in Calman Powered colorimeter, you can calibrate your monitor with or without a computer.
 Also, the Dell UltraSharp UP3221Q comes with a Thunderbolt 3 port — enabling you to daisy chain multiple times monitors and transfer data from compatible devices at up to 40 Gb/s.
 Additionally, you can customize your color preferences using 3D Look Up Table (LUT) or configure customized settings with the writeable 1D and 3D LUT.

 Best beginner editing software

-Simple with an easy to use interface, Apple iMovie allows you to edit footage with resolutions up to 4k.
-Standout features include tools for audio and chroma-key and great templates for making trailers and movies including a small selection of sound effects and music.
-While Apple iMovie only works on macOS, iOS, and/or iPadOS devices, the upside is that it’s free!
+While Apple iMovie only works on macOS, iOS or iPadOS devices, the upside is that it’s free.
+Simple with an easy-to-use interface, Apple iMovie allows you to edit footage with resolutions up to 4K.
+Its standout features include tools for audio and chroma-key and great templates for making trailers and movies.
+This consists of a small selection of sound effects and music.

 Best enthusiast editing software